Karmøy Municipality: Geography

 The majority of the municipality is located on the large island of Karmøy, but it also includes the mainland peninsula between the Karmsundet strait and Førresfjorden, plus the island of Feøy and several other small islands.
+It borders Haugesund Municipality to the northwest, Tysvær Municipality to the northeast, Bokn Municipality to the east across the sea, Kvitsøy Municipality to the south, and Utsira Municipality to the west.

 The natural and cultural landscape is highly heterogeneous, encompassing chalk-white sands, moorland, and several piers around the island.
 The landscape in the north is mainly agricultural, while large parts of the inland south are heather moors.
 The island has many white, sandy beaches facing the North Sea, attracting surfers as one of the top spots for windsurfing in Norway.
+The highest point in the municipality is the 171.58 m tall mountain Dyrafjellet, just west of the village of Skre.

 Towns and villages are mostly located along the coast.
 The three towns in Karmøy are all on the island, the administrative center Kopervik is on the east side, Åkrehamn is on the west side, while Skudeneshavn is on the southern tip.
 On the mainland part of Karmøy, the village of Norheim is contiguous with the neighboring town of Haugesund.
 To the south of Norheim is the village of Vormedal while the village of Kolnes is in the northeastern part of mainland Karmøy.
-Other villages in Karmøy include Avaldsnes, Eike, Ferkingstad, Sævelandsvik, Sandve, Veavågen, and Visnes.

 Haugesund Airport is also located on the island rather than in the town of Haugesund proper.
 The Geitungen Lighthouse lies at the southern end of the municipality, marking the entrance to the Boknafjorden.